richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 The following note should be added:

-- Record type numbers in the range 0x4000 through 0x7FFF, inclusive, are reserved for experimentation and development.
+- Protocol ID numbers in the range 0x8000 through 0xFFFF, inclusive, are reserved for experimentation and development.
 IANA cannot assign them.

 The existing entries are left unchanged.